Advanced Canine Fitness

-The Certificate in Advanced Canine Fitness is designed to give the student specialized knowledge in canine fitness.
-This program will be of value to anyone who works with dogs professionally in canine sports, or in the role of trainer, behavior consultant, or other profession or as personal interest.
-Students can expect to do a lot of reading and learning in this program of study.
+The Certificate in Advanced Canine Fitness is designed to provide students with specialized knowledge in canine fitness.
+This program will be of value to anyone who works with dogs professionally in canine sports, or in the role of trainer, behavior consultant, or other profession, or as personal interest.
+Students can expect to engage in extensive reading and writing throughout this program of study.
 Most of the questions require short answers, calculations, and/or analysis.

-This program of study involves reading course notes and, where specified, articles or course texts, and the completion of written assignments, most of the short essay answer type.
+This program of study involves reading course notes and, where specified, articles or course texts, as well as completing written assignments, most of which are short essay answer types.
 Feedback and guidance are provided for assignments.
-Students may also take advantage of an email list with fellow students, grads, and faculty for questions and discussion or students may email their instructor directly.
-CASI uses a shaping model of education, setting the student up for success and providing support/guidance and multiple opportunities to refine and resubmit assignments rather than just slapping a grade on them and moving on.
+Students may also take advantage of an email list with fellow students, grads, and faculty for questions and discussion, or students may email their instructor directly.
+CASI employs a shaping model of education, setting students up for success by providing support and guidance, as well as multiple opportunities to refine and resubmit assignments, rather than simply assigning a grade and moving on.
 This results in greater conditioning and minimal stress for the student.

 This program requires approximately 30 hours for assignment preparation (not including reading and study time).